KayLerch/alexa-utterance-generator/README.md

 ### Use a slot in one sample utterance multiple times

-Sounds obvious, and of course is also supported, the use of one and the same slot within the same sample utterance.
+Sounds obvious, and of course is also supported, the use of one and the same slot within one sample utterance.
 The tool will just take that and generates all permutations - or in case it is escaped from resolution - will ensure unique slot-names in your interaction model (this actually is a requirement for skill in certification)